What Happens If you Don’t Save for Retirement

 You must ask your loved ones to take care of you because of your lack of planning and lack of desire to save during your money making years.

-Some family members may have the resources to keep you afloat and living the same lifestyle you are used to.
+Some family members may have the resources to keep you afloat and live the same lifestyle you are used to.
 Others may have learned from your poor money management decisions and are scraping to get by themselves.

 More often than not, you probably have burned the bridge asking for handouts the previous times and wasting the money.
 Your choices with money have your friends and family tired of being asked for money.